cockroachlabs/cockroachdb-runbook-template/diagnostic-support/troubleshooting-sql-contention.md

 > ✅ **Remedy: Use [implicit](../system-overview/tech-overview-trsansaction-implicit-explicit.md) transactions wherever possible**
 >
+> - Uncertainty conflicts are unavoidable and the strategy to minimize their negative effects on transaction response time is to give the server-side automatic retires the best chance vs. client-side retries
-> - In case of a conflict, retried automatically on the gateway node (that originated the transaction)
+> - In case of a conflict, implicit transactions are retried automatically on the gateway node (that originated the transaction)
-> - Eliminates an unnecessary additional client<->gateway network round trips
+> - Eliminates unnecessary additional client<->gateway network round trips
 > - Allows single-range txns to use a streamlined 1-phase commit fast-path
 > - Hold locks for less time